petabridge/akka-bootcamp/src/Unit-3/lesson5/README.md

 And that's it!

 ### Once you're done
-Build and run `GithubActors.sln`, and you should see the following output if you try querying the [Akka.NET Github Repository](https://github.com/akkadotnet/akka.net) (go give them a star while you're at it!)
+Build and run `GithubActors.sln`, and you should see the following output if you try querying the [Akka.NET GitHub Repository](https://github.com/akkadotnet/akka.net) (go give them a star while you're at it!)

 ![Lesson 5 live run](images/lesson5-live-run.gif)

-And here's what the final output looks like - sadly, for a different repo since hit the Github API rate limit with Akka.NET :(
+And here's what the final output looks like - sadly, for a different repo since hit the GitHub API rate limit with Akka.NET :(

 ![Lesson 5 final output](images/lesson5-completed-output.png)